By using this site, you agree to the Privacy Policy and Terms of Use.

 Beyond Choline: Multiple Neuroprotective Compounds

-Egg yolks contain lutein and zeaxanthin, the only carotenoids capable of crossing the blood-brain barrier and accumulating in cortical tissue.
+Egg yolks contain lutein and zeaxanthin, carotenoids capable of crossing the blood-brain barrier and accumulating in cortical tissue.
 Research published in Nutrients journal demonstrates that higher tissue levels of these compounds correlate with improved processing speed and memory performance across multiple older adult cohorts.

 Study Limitations and Future Research Directions